-- 6 Tablespoons unsalted butter
+- 6 Tablespoons butter (unsalted)

-- 3 large eggs
+- 3 eggs

-- ½ cup sugar
+- 1/2 cup sugar

-- ½ cup lime juice (approximately 2 large or 3-4 small limes)
+- 1/2 cup fresh lime juice (approximately 2 large limes or 3-4 small limes)

-- zest of 1 lime
+- zest of one lime

-- ¼ tsp vanilla bean paste
+- 1/4 teaspoon vanilla bean paste

-- While the butter is melting, pulse together the sugar and lime zest in a food processor until combined.
+While the butter is melting, pulse together the sugar and lime zest in a food processor until combined.

-- over continued gentle heat, whisk the mixture constantly until a smooth curd begins to form, somewhere just below a simmer (and around 160-175 degrees).
+Over low heat, whisk the mixture constantly until a smooth curd begins to form, somewhere just below a simmer (and around 160-175 degrees).

 Remove from the heat and let cool.
 Add vanilla bean paste to taste.